SzymonKolodziejczyk/DeliveryDriverDemo/README.md

 - ⚡ **Speed Power Boost:** Power-ups that increase the car's speed temporarily, adding excitement to the races.
 - 🗺️ **Simple Quest System:** Engage in basic quests that enhance the gameplay and provide objectives.
 - 🌳 **2D World:** A richly detailed world featuring roads, trees, houses, and more.
-- 💥 **Collision System:** Realistic collision mechanics that affect how the car interacts with the environment.
+- 💥 **Collision System:** Collision mechanic that affects how the car interacts with the environment.

 ## 🚀 Evolution into Racing Madness